 Forbidden Vancouver is a family-run tour company that offers walking tours of downtown Vancouver.
-During the Vancouver Pride Festival in 2019 they offered their Really Gay History Tours in Vancouver’s West End every day of the week.
-They hope to do the same in 2021.
-Due to the COVID-19 pandemic, however, exact details are to be confirmed.
+During the Vancouver Pride Festival in 2022 they are offering their Really Gay History Tours in Vancouver’s West End on August 3rd, 4th, 6th and 7th.
+For much of the rest of the year, the tours happen on Sunday mornings.

 What to Expect